Last Updated on March 10, 2025 by Joshua

 Availability Of Other Bugs

 Another reason you may have plenty of these invasive insects in your yard could be due to bugs infesting in your yard.
 Mosquitoes are dragonflies’ favorite snacks and will invade any yard that has a good amount of them.
-If your yard has a high population of mosquitoes, then it could bring some of these insects along.
-Just like dragonflies, mosquitoes are drawn to water where they breed and leave.
-Even a simple water holder like a birdbath could attract both dragonflies and mosquitoes.
+If your yard has a high population of mosquitoes, then it you may expect to see dragonflies.
+Just like dragonflies, mosquitoes are drawn to water where they breed and congregate.
+Even a simple water feature like a birdbath could attract both dragonflies and mosquitoes.
+One other area that could cause both mosquitoes and dragonflies could be standing water in a clogged gutter, so ensure that your gutters are clear of standing water.

 Weather Conditions